samuelxyz/trialyzer/README.md

 These subcategories are ways to further distinguish the major categories in the next sections.

 **inward, outward**
 This is based on the *fingers* used for a series of keys. **Inward** means a finger closer to the pinky is used earlier, and a finger closer to the thumb is used later. **Outward** means the opposite.
-(Think of where the keys are located on the physical board.)

 **skipgram/skipstroke**
 This refers to the bigram/bistroke formed by the first and third keys in a trigram/tristroke.

 **scissor**
 This is when neighboring fingers are used to strike keys that are a distance of at least 2 apart on the board (Euclidean distance).
 Nstrokes with scissors tend to be slower and less comfortable than non-scissors.
 - **In tristrokes,** scissors may occur between the first and second keypresses, or between the second and third.
 If both occur, the tristroke is categorized as `scissor.twice`.
-A scissor may also occur in the skipstroke, as with `b` and `e` in qwerty's `bae`, in which case the tristroke is categorized as `scissor_skip`.
-Finally, there is `scissor_and_skip`, which indicates that both a regular scissor and a `scissor_skip` are present.
+A scissor may also occur in the skipstroke, as with `b` and `e` in qwerty's `ble`, in which case the tristroke is categorized as `scissor_skip`.
+Finally, there is `scissor_and_skip`, which indicates that both a regular scissor and a `scissor_skip` are present (which only happens in certain redirects).

 ### Bistroke categories